 This means that you might need a completely different setup to your usual to get your kart balanced.
 From there, every adjustment you make to your chassis will have an unpredictable effect.
 Many drivers struggle to correct their oversteer or understeer balance by using hundreds of different variables, but often it is simply a result of the seat being out of position.

 But before we go into detail about how to choose your kart’s seat position, angle, rotation and more, let’s consider how to actually mount your go-kart seat in the first place.

 The 9 Quick Steps To Mounting A Go-Kart Seat

-These are two beams that go straight across the bottom of the kart.
+Stand your go-kart on a trolley, and ensure that you have a base for your seat.
+When your kart is on the trolley, put two round bars underneath the kart (even some spare axles could work).
 These will keep your seat in place and ensure that it does not fall below the chassis while you are mounting the seat.
 Using two beams will give you a more stable base to work on.

 2. Put Your Seat On The Beams

 Put your seat on the beams, and ensure that the mounts match against the seat itself.
 Use a weight to keep the seat in place.
 Flat bottomed seats are easy since they sit on the beams and the angle of the seat will be more or less accurate.
 If it is a rounded seat, you will need to wedge the back of the seat on the axle to ensure the angle stays the same.